PontusArnell/TB_inl_uppg/README.txt

 Feel free to copy what you want of the code you find here, if you like you could always put a comment in your code to where you found the code you copied.

+It is the same solution to the assignment , but in different software languages.

 Best regards Pontus Arnell